-Welcome to Unsteady Fluid Mechanics & Acoustics Laboratory!
+Welcome to the Unsteady Fluid Mechanics & Acoustics Laboratory!

 The unsteady fluid mechanics and acoustics laboratory at BU has a long history.
 In the 1970’s when the ME department was still young, researchers developed one of the first boundary element formulations for aeroelasticity and acoustics associated with helicopter rotors for NASA.
-Today the tradition is carried on by several faculty who research a variety of interesting and important problems in the field.
+Today the tradition is carried on by Professor Grace and her graduate students who research a variety of interesting and important problems in the field.

 Check out the research tab for a list of active and past projects.